The Department of Agriculture, Environment, and Rural Affairs (DAERA)

-DAERA engaged Objectivity to analyse and assesses whether their needs could be met in the manner they assumed and were hoping for – through employing smart AI technology.
+DAERA engaged Objectivity to analyse and assess whether their needs could be met in the manner they assumed and were hoping for – through employing smart AI technology.

 At first, Objectivity’s AI team analysed the organisation’s existing satellite data and created a training data set.
 Next, the team prepared the infrastructure for deep learning experiments in order to automate the process of creating and validating future experiments.
 After this, Objectivity conducted comprehensive research regarding what had already been accomplished by the global scientific community who had conducted their own worldwide state-of-the-art research on the matter of animal geolocation.
 The team wanted to consider how these existing approaches could inform their technology angle during the realisation of this project.

-Following this, Objectivity hired 5 data annotators who prepared and tailored the data so that it would fit with the neural network’s structure.
+Following this, data annotators prepared and tailored the data so that it would fit with the neural network’s structure.
 The data annotation team was set up to mark objects of interest in both types of imagery data: orthophotomaps and satellites.
 Whereas, the continuous process of data quality assurance was performed with the help of performance data analytics.

 Objectivity’s AI experts followed up these efforts with dividing the training data set into two parts – the training set and the test set.
 As such, data was trained exclusively in the training set so that its “intelligence” could be tested in the test set.
 Additionally, the test set was structured in a manner that most closely represents the actual structure of Northern Ireland.
 For instance, if for e.g. 80% of Northern Ireland is designated as farming land, the test set would assume these same parameters to yield the most accurate results.